-A Small Orange was initially founded in 2003 in Atlanta, Georgia with one of their aims being to provide top notch customer service.
+A Small Orange was initially founded in 2003 in Atlanta, Georgia with one of their aims being to provide top customer service.
 They also believe in giving back to the community by offering discounts to approved non-profits and charities.
 A Small Orange was acquired by the behemoth of web hosting which is the Endurance International Group (EIG) in 2012.
 EIG own some of the largest and most well-known web hosting companies such as Bluehost, HostGator and iPage.

 The company's four shared hosting plans are reasonably well specified.
 Even the cheapest supports unlimited email and FTP accounts, NGINX-powered WordPress-optimized servers, cPanel management and Weebly Cloud for simple drag-and-drop website building.
 There's 24/7 email and live chat support if anything goes wrong.